diaspora-project/diaspora-project.github.io/README.md

 We are looking for people who want to help us build out these solutions: postdocs, students, visiting scientists, collaborators, and others.
 If you think that you might be interested, please get in touch with [Ian Foster](mailto:foster@anl.gov).
 We look forward to hearing from you!

+And just for fun, a [description of the project suitable for a kindergartener](Text/kindergartener.md).

 ---